edd426/school_ai/README.md

-# Starting MySQL Server on MacBook
+# School Database Setup Guide for MacBook

-This guide outlines the steps to start and manage your MySQL server on a MacBook.
+This guide outlines the steps to set up a MySQL server, configure the environment, and initialize a school database on a MacBook.

-## Initial Setup (If not already done)
+## 1. MySQL Server Setup

+### Install MySQL

-1. Install Homebrew:
+1. Install Homebrew if not already installed:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```